CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](./images/hover.png)

 1. Now, you'll be able to **visualize (1)** the topology.
-You can explore the different connections to understand how different resources such as virtual machines, subnets, virtual network gateways, and other network components are interconnected and how they communicate with each other.
+You can explore the different connections to understand how different resources, such as virtual machines, subnets, virtual network gateways, and other network components are interconnected and how they communicate with each other.
 You can also download the topology by clicking on **Download topology (2)**.

    ![](images/scafinfra37.jpg "search gateway")